Elvis Costello: 1990s: Collaborations, soundtracks and brief Attractions reunion

-To fulfill his contractual obligations to Warner Bros., Costello released a greatest hits album titled Extreme Honey (1997).
+Costello had served as artistic chair for the 1995 Meltdown Festival, which gave him the opportunity to explore his increasingly eclectic musical interests.
+His involvement in the festival yielded Deep Dead Blue, a one-off live EP with jazz guitarist Bill Frisell, which featured both cover material and a few of his own songs.
+To fulfill his contractual obligations to Warner Bros., Costello released the greatest hits album Extreme Honey (1997).
 It contained an original track titled "The Bridge I Burned", featuring Costello's son, Matt, on bass.
-In the intervening period, Costello had served as artistic chair for the 1995 Meltdown Festival, which gave him the opportunity to explore his increasingly eclectic musical interests.
-His involvement in the festival yielded a one-off live EP with jazz guitarist Bill Frisell, which featured both cover material and a few of his own songs.

 In 1998, Costello signed a multi-label contract with Polygram Records, sold by its parent company the same year to become part of the Universal Music Group.
 Costello released his new work on what he deemed the suitable imprimatur within the family of labels.
 His first new release as part of this contract involved a collaboration with Burt Bacharach.
 Their work had commenced earlier, in 1996, on "God Give Me Strength" for the movie Grace of My Heart.
 This led the pair to write and record the critically acclaimed album Painted From Memory, released under his new contract in 1998, on the Mercury Records label, featuring songs that were largely inspired by the dissolution of his relationship with Cait O'Riordan.
 Costello and Bacharach performed several concerts with full orchestral backing, and also recorded an updated version of Bacharach's "I'll Never Fall in Love Again" for the soundtrack to Austin Powers: The Spy Who Shagged Me, with both appearing in the film to perform the song.
 He also wrote "I Throw My Toys Around" for The Rugrats Movie and performed it with No Doubt.
 The same year, he collaborated with Paddy Moloney of the Chieftains on "The Long Journey Home" on the soundtrack of the PBS/Disney The Irish in America: Long Journey Home miniseries.
 The soundtrack won a Grammy Award in 1999.

 In 1999, Costello contributed a version of "She", released in 1974 by Charles Aznavour and Herbert Kretzmer, for the soundtrack of the film Notting Hill, with Trevor Jones producing.
 Costello's version of the song reached number 19 on the UK singles chart.
-For the 25th anniversary of Saturday Night Live, Costello was invited to the programme, where he re-enacted his abrupt song-switch: This time, however, he interrupted the Beastie Boys' "Sabotage", and they acted as his backing group for "Radio Radio".
 He also co-wrote another song with Aimee Mann, "The Fall of the World's Own Optimist", for her 2000 album Bachelor No. 2.